Akinesia112/irdl/docs/index.rst

       :link: getting_started
       :link-type: doc

-      Install ``irdl`` and run the first MIRACLE retrieval from Python or the CLI.
+      Install ``irdl`` and run the first dataset retrieval from Python or the CLI.

    .. grid-item-card:: Installation
       :link: installation